idesis-gmbh/BareBrowser/app/_root/README.md

   used to deactivate a handler completely.
 - `Active` indicates if a loaded handler is active or not.
 If `Active` is `false` the function `handleRequest` won't be called by BareBrowser.
 This means that the handler has no influence on resource loading.
-Using `"Load": true` together with `"Active": false` can be used to perform a single task when a new window is opened (in the constructor of a handler).
+Using `"Load": true` together with `"Active": false` can be used to perform a single task when a new window is opened (in the constructor of a handler).
 - `Source` is the name of a JavaScript source file which must export a request handler class.
   Request handler source files should be placed in the `/lib/RequestHandlers` directory, preferably